30 Must-Know Philodendron Dark Lord Care Tips

 In terms of sizing, you’d typically want to use a large pot for this plant which is known to have fast-growing roots.
 As long as your pot has drainage holes at the bottom, your plant should be generally fine against root rot.

 Moving your Philodendron Dark Lord into a larger pot allows more space for its roots to expand.
 You will typically know that it’s time to repot when you see roots protruding through the drainage holes.

 Typically, you’d want to repot this tropical plant every one to two years.
-It is ideal to replace old nutrient-deficient soil with a fresh batch of aroid potting mix in the new pot.
+Replacing old nutrient-deficient soil with a fresh batch of aroid potting mix in the new pot is ideal.

 An aroid potting mix is a suitable choice for the Dark Lord Philodendron.
 Add together components such as coco coir, sphagnum moss perlite, orchid bark, worm castings, pumice, and activated charcoal to make your own soil mix.
 Keep in mind that this plant prefers a relatively moist medium.